 Sukiyaki: Legumes, tofu, champignons, viande de boeuf, sauce soja, bouillon japonais å base de poisson et algues, riz

 If you don’t know what Sukiyaki is, it’s a kind of hot pot consisting of a broth made with soy sauce, rice vinegar and saki; vegetables (mushrooms, bok choy, bean sprouts, and other vegetables) tofu, egg, and paper-thin slices of beef.
 You cook down the veggies in the broth, then each person at the table cooks their meat to their preference.
-It’s a little like the idea of fondue with everyone taking turns.
 It’s a delicious and fun community meal.

-If you are not familiar with the grape varietals of Alsace read: A Consumer’s Guide To The Wines of Alsace
+If you are not familiar with the grape varietals of Alsace read my article A Consumer’s Guide To The Wines of Alsace.

 After dinner, we all headed down to the cellar where the Confrérie has a library with over 65,000 bottles, some dating back to the 1800s.
-As a special treat, another bottle of wine was opened, this time a 1996 Riesling!
-This is the beauty of Alsace white wines that many people don’t know, you can age them a long time.
+As a special treat, a 1996 Riesling was opened.
+This is the beauty of Alsace white wines that many people are not aware of, they can age for a long time.

-I learned a lot during my evening with the Brotherhood Saint Etienne and, I left wanting to know more.
+I learned a lot during my evening with the Brotherhood Saint Etiénne and left wanting to know more.
 Whether you decide to visit for the excellent food and wine, to learn more about Alsace wine, or for the friendly company, I promise you will make some new travel memories.

 Becoming a member of the Brotherhood

 There are three levels of membership: apprentice, companion, and master.
 You must study and pass some curriculum which becomes increasingly more difficult as you move through the levels.
 There must be a period of one year between each level.